brucou/react-state-driven/README.md

 Note:
 - how the black bullet (entry point) from our machine graph corresponds to a `init` control state, which moves to the `start` control state with the initial event `START`.
+- `events` and `states` respectively are a list of events and control states accepted and represented in the machine
+- `initialControlState` and `initialExtendedState` encode the initial state for the machine
+- the `transitions` property of the machine encodes the edges of the graph that modelizes the behaviour of the interface
 - every control state entry will lead to displaying some screens.
-In order not to repeat that logic, we extract it into the `entryActions` property and we will use later the corresponding `state-transducer` plugin which makes use of this data.
+In order not to repeat that logic, we extract it into the `entryActions` property and we will use later the corresponding `state-transducer` plugin which makes use of this data
+- `updateState` specifies how to update the extended state of the machine from a description of the updates to perform.
+We use [JSON patch](http://jsonpatch.com/) in our example.
+A redux-like reducer, proxy-based `immer.js` or any user-provided function could also be used, as long as it respects the defined interface.

 #### A stateless component to render the user interface
-The machine will produce *props* inside render commands.
-Those *props* are fed into `GalleryApp`, which renders the interface:
+The machine **controls** the user interface via the issuing of render commands, which include *props* for a user-provided React component.
+Here, those *props* are fed into `GalleryApp`, which renders the interface:

  ```javascript
 export function GalleryApp(props){